ibm-cloud-docs/ContinuousDelivery/web_ide_integration.md

  b.
 In the Tool Integrations section, click **Eclipse Orion {{site.data.keyword.webide}}**.

 1. Click **Create Integration**.

-1. Click **Eclipse Orion {{site.data.keyword.webide}}**.
+1. On the Toolchain's Overview page, on the **IBM Cloud tools** card, click **Eclipse Orion {{site.data.keyword.webide}}**.
 Your workspace is pre-populated with your GitHub repos.
 The repos that are associated with your current toolchain are highlighted.

 ## Learn more about the Eclipse Orion Web IDE
 {: #webide_learn_more}